AlbyDR/UWI-CouRse/README.md

     classical or Bayesian*
   - Data modelling: *general assumptions, model selection and accuracy*

-**Modelling climate events and time-series data**

-  - Time-series data: *working with dates and time in R*
-  - Extreme Values Analysis: *changes and intensity of extreme (or rare) events*
-  - Time-series modelling: *dealing with seasonality and trends to forecast with ARIMA models*

 **Regression models**

   - Generalized Additive Model (GAM): *smoothing your issues, study case